material-motion/material-motion/specifications/expressions.md

 Status of this document: **Stable**

-# Motion Expression
+# Motion expression

-A Motion Expression is functional syntactic sugar for the creation and configuration of Plans.
+A **motion expression** is functional syntactic sugar for the creation and configuration of Plans.

 New terminology: Language, Term, and modifier.